jodonne91/angular-form-validation/README.md

 ### Normal Mode

-Add the necessary directives in `test.html`, and write code in `index.css`
+Add the necessary directives in `test.html`, and write code in `index.js`

 You'll need to use the following directives: